 I happen to use their generic blocks a lot.
 I love them.
 And I’m too lazy to stretch my watercolor paper.
 Thus, the Blick blocks.

 Save your jars

 Nothing more annoying than not having clean jars.
 My wife and I eat tons of kimchi.
 We save all those jars.
 She washes them at least twice though before using them for watercolors.
-You don’t want your brush to smell like kimchi.
+You definitely don’t want your brushes to smell like kimchi.

 I try to have at least four clean at a time.
 It sucks to have no clean jars and an inspiration.
-For of course, you need water to paint as it’s watercolor after all.
+You need water to paint as it’s watercolor after all.